ThoughtWorks-SEA/developer-training/docs/javascript/promises.md

 ### Reaction to a promise

-Knowing that I don't always keep my promise (:( oh no ), my mother has the following plans:
+Knowing that I don't always keep my promise (oh no 😞), my mother has the following plans:

 - If the promise is **fulfilled**, she will buy me a gift in return.
 - If the promise is **rejected**, she will complain to my father.